-- Search the bug database to see if this bug or a similar bug was reported.
+- Search the Java Bug Database to see if this bug or a similar bug was reported.
 If the bug has already been reported, then the bug report might have further information, such as the following:

 If the bug was already fixed, then the release in which it was fixed is given.